 In children and teenagers, rotator cuff tendonitis is usually associated with overhead sports and weight lifting.
 In teenagers, rotator cuff tendonitis can be caused by instability issues where the shoulder is trying to slide out of place.
 Instability will occur if the ligaments have become loose over time because of pitching, swimming, etc.

-This is a more subtle form of instability than a youngster who was tackled or hit and dislocated their shoulder.
-Rotator cuff tendonitis due to instability is most commonly seen in children who are throwers, volleyball players and swimmers.
-By addressing the underlying instability issue with physical therapy both the instability and the secondary rotator cuff tendonitis will resolve.
-On occasion, surgery to address the instability can tighten the ligaments and this will also resolve the rotator cuff issue.
+Rotator cuff tendonitis due to instability is most commonly seen in children who are throwers, volleyball players, and swimmers.
+This is a more subtle form of instability than a youngster tackled or hit and dislocated their shoulder.
+Both the instability and secondary rotator cuff tendonitis will resolve by addressing the underlying instability issue with physical therapy.
+On occasion, surgery to address the instability can tighten the ligaments, which will also resolve the rotator cuff issue.

 AC Joint Arthritis:

 The AC Joint is a small joint on top of your shoulder.
 It is where your collar bone meets the shoulder blade.
-Many people notice a small bump above their shoulder.
+Many people notice a slight bump above their shoulders.
 That is the AC joint.
 Over time that joint can suffer from arthritis.
 Arthritis of the AC joint is the number one cause of pain on top of the shoulder.
-If the pain from the AC joint is severe enough it will cause pain when trying to lift your arm or move your shoulder.
+If the pain from the AC joint is severe enough, it will cause pain when trying to lift your arm or move your shoulder.
 Ice, heat, anti-inflammatory medications can all help ease the pain from an arthritic AC joint.
-Injections can be useful too.
-For people who do not respond or improve after these treatments surgery might be the right answer.
+Injections can be helpful too.
+For people who do not respond or improve after these treatments, surgery might be the correct answer.
 The surgery involves clearing out the AC joint.
 This article on my site goes into more detail about AC joint arthritis and its treatment.